-- Never eating or drinking inside the area where painting is ongoing, as this can lead to contamination of food.
+- Never eating or drinking inside the area where work is ongoing, as this can lead to contamination of food.

-- Washing up after painting, even if there are no paint splatters present on the skin.
+- Washing up afterwards, even if there are no splatters present on the skin.

-- In case paint gets on the skin, it must only be removed using soap and water, and never chemical paint removers, including acetone.
+- In case it gets on the skin, it must only be removed using soap and water.
+Never use chemical removers, including acetone.

-- Allowing the newly painted room to be kept well-ventilated for a few days after painting, and avoiding entering the room during that period.
+- Allowing the newly done room to be kept well-ventilated for a few days, and avoiding entering the room during that period.

-- Discarding paint cans and any leftover paint properly after the work is done.
+- Discarding cans and any leftovers properly after the work is done.

 For most people, painting can be done at any time.
-But for those who are expecting, they must never do it during the first trimester, as this is the period when the organs of the fetus are being developed and painting at this time may cause irreversible effects to the baby, such as congenital birth defects.
-Not only that, the risk of miscarriage is also higher during this time.
+But for those who are expecting, they must never do it during the first trimester.
+This is the period when the organs of the fetus are being developed.
+Painting may cause irreversible effects to the baby, such as congenital birth defects.
+Not only that, but the risk of miscarriage is also higher during this time.

 The third trimester is also not ideal, as expectant mothers often have mobility issues during this period.
-They may have difficulty moving around, especially due to the size of their bellies and the added weight they are carrying, and this will make painting a challenge for them.
+They may have difficulty moving around, especially due to the size of their bellies and the added weight they are carrying.
+It will make many tasks a challenge for them.
 Going up on ladders is especially risky for them, as they can easily get off-balanced.

-The second trimester, ideally starting at 14 weeks, is the recommended time for a pregnant woman to paint because the safety risks are lower.
-The organs of the fetus have mostly developed, the chance of miscarriage is lessened, and they are more stable in terms of mobility.
-However, this does not mean they can ignore safety measures when doing so.
+The second trimester is recommended for pregnant women to paint because safety risks are lower, ideally starting at 14 weeks.
+The fetus’s organs have mostly developed, the chance of miscarriage is lessened.
+They are more stable in terms of mobility.
+However, this does not mean they can ignore safety measures.

-Always following the different safety measures when painting is a must for an expecting mother when painting, as this will protect not just the mother but also the child.
+Always following the different safety measures is a must for an expecting mother, protecting the mother and the child.

 Types of Paint That Are Safe to Use When Pregnant